Welcome to National Taiwan University Library 國立臺灣大學圖書館 (NTUL)!

 2. Find an item when you have incomplete citation

 There are a variety of fields that represent different search options in library catalog.
-It is suggested that you use “Advanced Keyword Search” as it offers multiple fields to search and allows you to limit the search results by location, material type, language, publication year and publisher:
+It is suggested that you use “Advanced Search” as it offers multiple fields to search and allows you to limit the search results by material type, language, publication year:

 In this case, we type “Martin, Terry L” in the Author field and “gender stereotypes” in the Title field and the bibliographic record of the book is shown as below: